 A cooperative is an apartment that is owned by a corporation and the individual apartment owner is a shareholder of that corporation.
-Just like a regular corporation, decisions in the coop are made by coop board which is made up of individuals appointed to various positions.
+Just like a regular corporation, decisions in the coop are made by the coop board which is made up of individuals appointed to various positions.
 The owner of a coop apartment cannot do anything with their apartment which is in violation of cooperative rules or without prior consent of the coop board.
 In addition, the coop board must approve all new owners and can deny a person’s purchase of an apartment.
-They are not required to provide any explanation as to the reason of their denial.
+They are not required to provide any explanation as to the reason for their denial.
 In some instances, a buyer can be accepted by the seller and approved by a lender to purchase a coop but denied approval by the coop board.
 If you are interested in purchasing a cooperative you should have knowledge of the following:

 Financial Viability of the Coop

 You want to make sure that your cooperative is financially sound.
 If a cooperative is not financially sound, you are likely to experience increases in your monthly maintenance.
 You can obtain copies of financials for a cooperative.
 You should have your attorney review the debts owed by the cooperative vs. the income the cooperative has received.

 When you purchase a cooperative, you want to make sure that most of the units are owned and not rented.
 Cooperative buildings that contain more owners tend to be better managed because the owners have an interest in the property and renters do not.
 A cooperative that contains mostly renters, is not usually as well maintained and/or financially sound.

 1. Meet with a mortgage broker and/or lender and obtain a preapproval letter.

 2. Make sure you advise the mortgage broker and/or lender that the preapproval is for a cooperative apartment.